qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 :sup:`eVis Event Browser` icon or click on :menuselection:`Database --> eVis -->
 eVis Event Browser`.
 This will open the :guilabel:`Generic Event Browser` window.

-The :guilabel:`Generic Event Browser` window has three tabs displayed at the top of the window.
+The :guilabel:`Event Browser` window has three tabs displayed at the top of the window.
 The :guilabel:`Display` tab is used to view the photograph and its associated attribute data.
 The :guilabel:`Options` tab provides a number of settings that can be adjusted to control the behavior of the eVis plugin.
 Lastly,